joshbuker/joshbuker.github.io/_posts/2025-12-10-switching-jekyll-themes.md

 | RSS Feed                                      | ❌                          | ✅                         |
 {: .w-100 }

-[^multi-language-mrgreen]: This is impressively well implemented for a statically compiled website template.
+[^multi-language-mrgreen]: MrGreen's multi-language support is impressively well implemented for a statically compiled website template.
-[^multi-language-chirpy]: While it doesn't support multiple languages simultaneously, it does support setting a single locale, and potentially could be expanded to support multiple languages without too much effort.
+[^multi-language-chirpy]: While Chirpy doesn't support multiple languages simultaneously, it does support setting a single locale, and potentially could be expanded to support multiple languages without too much effort.
-[^advanced-search]: There is support for searching, but it is fairly limited and janky when compared to Chirpy's implementation.
+[^advanced-search]: There is support for searching in MrGreen, but it is fairly limited and janky when compared to Chirpy's implementation.

 The chirpy theme also had a fairly similar look and feel to what the old theme provided, with a few improvements and a few missing features.
 So, in a fit of Spite Driven Development (SDD), I set out to add the missing features and make it a fully functional replacement.
 After a three days of programming, and a bit of AI-assisted debugging, I'd say I did a fairly good job replicating what I had before.